telerik/fiddler-everywhere-docs/get-started/modify-traffic.md

 # Modify Traffic

-Editing traffic with Fiddler Everywhere client is one of the easiest and yet most powerful debugging techniques.
-Instead of trying to test your API or a website through the UI and make multiple clicks, you can reload the desired session in the [**Composer**]({%slug composer-tab%}), make edits to the desired values, and re-execute the request.
+Editing traffic with the Fiddler Everywhere client is one of the easiest and yet most powerful debugging techniques.
+Instead of testing your API or a website through the UI and making multiple clicks, you can reload the desired session in the [**Composer**]({%slug composer-tab%}), make edits to the desired values, and re-execute the request.

 Follow these steps, to load and modify a session through the **Composer**: